 You may have heard that John Bogle died this year.
 Or, you may have no idea who he was.
 The financial industry has produced few heroes; instead, […]

-When I evaluate a client’s 401K plan, I assess four dimensions of it: How to evaluate your 401K Plan 1.
+When I evaluate a client’s 401K plan, I assess four dimensions of it: 1.
 What are the investment options?
 For most people, the best 401K investment option […]